-The Onimiki project of hydroelectric mini-power plants is an important economic lever of development for our region.
-It addresses the need to rejuvenate and diversify our economy.
+The Onimiki mini-hydro project is an important economic development lever for our region, which is in great need of revitalizing and diversifying its economy.

-The First Nations communities of Kebaowek, Wolf Lake, as well as the MRC of Témiscamingue, will combined invest 15% of the required capital.
-It represents an investment of $28.5 million in equity – $14.8 millions for the First Nations, and $14.8 millions for the MRC of Témiscamingue.
+The First Nations communities of Kebaowek and Wolf Lake, as well as the MRC of Témiscamingue, will together invest 15% of the required capital.
+This represents an equity investment of $28.5 million, $14.8 million from the First Nations and $14.8 million from the MRC of Temiscamingue.

-Recognized financial institutions have already expressed their willingness to work with the partners to make the Onimiki project a success for the region.
-The goal is to finance the remaining portion of the project, 85%, with a long-term loan.
+Recognized financial institutions have already indicated their willingness to work with the partners to make the Onimiki project a success for the region.
+It is therefore expected that the remaining 85% of the project will be financed with a long-term loan.

 Preliminary financial projections show that the incremental revenue share for the project’s community partners would be in the range of:

 - Year 1: $1.880M in net revenues (annual), to be shared between the First Nations and the MRC

 - Year 10: $3.483M in net revenues (annual), to be shared between the First Nations and the MRC